-When he was governor of Massachusetts in 1812, the General Court sent him a plan to redraw political districts.
-Gerry thought the plan unfairly favored politicians who were already elected, but he signed it anyway.
-He didn’t know that single act would seal his reputation for political chicanery.
+When he served as governor of Massachusetts in 1812, the General Court sent him a plan to redraw political districts.
+Gerry thought the plan unfairly favored incumbent politicians.
+But he signed it anyway, probably the biggest mistake of his life.
+That single act would seal his reputation for political chicanery.

-Elbridge Gerry didn’t deserve to have his name forever linked with political chicanery.
+Elbridge Gerry didn’t deserve to have his name forever linked with political trickery.
 During his lifetime he had a reputation for integrity.
 He stood on principle even if it cost him.
-His shrewd business sense and logistical acumen was indispensable to the Revolutionary cause.
-He was a master at figuring out how to keep New Englanders and the military supplied – an oft-overlooked key to American victory.
+His shrewd business sense and logistical acumen were indispensable to the Revolutionary cause.
+He knew how to keep New Englanders and the military supplied – an oft-overlooked key to American victory.

 John Adams admired him, saying,